tejaskamtam/OpenQuant/notes.md

 Remove using `pip uninstall quantpyml`

 ### Building
-First edit version in toml.
+First delete dist then edit version in toml.
 Then build wheel and dist:
 ```sh
 python -m build
 ```